 The pituitary gland is a small, bean-shaped organ located in the middle of your brain.
 Your pituitary gland releases prolactin on a daily basis, both in the morning and throughout the night.
 Certain activities like sexual intercourse and exercise also cause your pituitary gland to release prolactin.

 Hormones Regulating Prolactin

 Prolactin is actually regulated by other hormones that your body produces.
-These include:

 - dopamine (which blocks prolactin)

 What Does Prolactin Do?In women, the role of prolactin is fairly clear: it is released in order to stimulate milk production during pregnancy.
 Prolactin causes the mammary glands in a woman’s breasts to enlarge, and upon birth, prolactin encourages the formation of milk.
 Unfortunately, it is unclear what role prolactin plays in men.
 However, it is evident that prolactin and infertility are linked.